roachfire/roachlab/htpc/README.md

 To finish, let's make sure our services are working correctly.
 - Open your Transmission webUI at "dockerhostIPaddress:9091", then open Sonarr, Radarr, and Plex.
 - Login to whichever app you want to test first and click `Add New`.
 - Search for a show you like and click on it.
-Make sure that the Root Folder shows `/tv/<showname>.
+Make sure that the media is being stored in the proper root folder for the service.
 - Select the monitor settings you want and your preferred quality profile (for testing purposes, I recommend leaving the quality profile at "Any".
-- Check `Start search for missing episodes` and click `Add <seriesname>`.
+- Check `Start search for missing <mediatype>` and click `Add <medianame>`.
-- Go back to the Transmission webUI and see if Torrents for your series start to appear.
+- Go back to the Transmission webUI and see if Torrents for your meida start to appear.
-- Wait for the Torrents to finish and see if the episodes start to show up in your Plex Media Server.
+- Wait for the Torrents to finish and see if the media starts to show up in your Plex Media Server.
-- Repeat the test for Radarr.
+- Repeat the test for the rest of your applications.
 If everything is working properly, your htpc setup should done and ready to go.